 To combat pollution, this city will make motorists in old cars pay levy

-To combat pollution, this city will make motorists in old cars pay levy1 min read .
-Updated: 25 Oct 2021, 09:38 AM IST
+To combat pollution, this city will make motorists in old cars pay levy

 The objective of such charges and levy may primarily be to deter motorists from taking out their possibly polluting vehicles and driving them.